by Carl Kress

 For those who aren't familiar with Earl's work, he has performed around the Bay Area since the late 60's, in nightclubs, coffeehouses, and on radio and television.
-His syndicated cable access TV program, "Earl Oliver & Friends: Live on Location", aired in 17 communities throughout California and the Western United States from late 1992 until early 1995 and showcased countless local musicians.
-Readers of this column may remember that I wrote about Earl a few years back in connection with his work for the charitable musical education organization, Cultural Horizons, Inc.
+His syndicated cable access TV program, "Earl Oliver & Friends: Live on Location", aires in 17 communities throughout California and the Western United States and showcases countless local musicians.

 This time Earl was presenting himself as his latest alter ego, the very flamboyant "Walkin' Blues Man".
 I didn't recognize him at first glance, since he was wearing shades and had a baseball cap jammed on his head.
 As he came around the corner he was in the middle of a guitar solo.
 His "street rig", as he calls it, consists of a small portable amplifier which is clipped onto his belt over his right hip.
 This effectively conceals the sound reinforcement gear so that the first impression you get is that he is walking along with a guitar in his hand (a vintage Gibson ES 125, for those of you who care about such things) and playing acoustically.
 As soon as he opened his mouth, I recognized him immediately.
 He was singing one of his signature tunes, a straight blues rendition of the 50's R&B, race record hit, "Smoky Joe's Cafe".